What parameters are CFOs

 Section 15 of the CGST Act provides that the value of a supply of goods or services or both shall be the transaction value.
 This is the price paid or payable for the supply of these goods or services and applies where the supplier and the recipient are not related, and the price is the sole consideration for the supply.

-Section 15(2) clause (c) states that any incidental expenses charged by the supplier to the recipient and any other amount charged for anything done during the supply until the time of delivery of the goods or supply of the services shall be included in the value of the supply.
+Section 15(2) clause (c) states that any incidental expenses charged by the supplier to the recipient and any other amount charged for anything done during the supply up to the time of delivery of the goods or supply of the services shall be included in the value of the supply.
 Hence, any goods or services provided by the supplier, for which a consideration is charged from the recipient, shall be included in the transaction value and chargeable to tax.

 With regard to reimbursement of expenses incurred as a pure agent, Rule 33 of the CGST valuation rules provides that any expenditure incurred as a pure agent will be excluded from the value of supply, and hence, from the aggregate turnover as well.
 However, the supplier will need to satisfy the following conditions for the exclusion from the value of supply: